 It can also administer by intralesional injection of 40 mg/ml 5-FU weekly for up to 4 weeks (60% efficacy)

 Advantages: Relatively inexpensive, few office visits for paring (debriding) the warts, high success rate (some studies show up to 95%), generally painless

 Disadvantages: Blistering, local irritation, and sometimes pain after each application. if used close to the nail, it can cause nail detachment (not recommended for warts under or around nails), can cause mild-moderate ulceration, contraindicated in pregnancy and breastfeeding.

 Aldera = imiquimod (5% cream)

 This medication is a topical immunomodulation that is typically used for genital warts.
 However, skin warts such as plantar warts have also responded to imiquimod (Aldera) treatment.
 It stimulates cytokines (immune system).

 The treatment should be done after debriding the wart.
 One protocol involves applying the cream on the warts twice a day for up to 24 weeks.
 It can be combined with occlusion (duct tape) or salicylic acid.
 Another protocol suggests to apply the cream 3 times per week for plantar warts

 Disadvantages: Expensive, long treatment plan, possible local skin reaction leading to inflammation or pain.

 Zinc and Vitamin A:

 Zinc and vitamin A are known to have a mild effect on boosting immune system.
-There is no solid evidence that taking zinc and/or vitamin A alone clears the warts but there are no serious side effects to them, many practitioners suggest them as a complementary treatment.
+There is no solid evidence that taking zing and/or vitamin A alone clears the warts but as there is no serious side effects to them, many practitioners suggest them as a complementary treatment.

 If you would like to book an appointment please call us 519-942-4705 and if you have questions or want to send pictures of your warts please contact us at [email protected]

 Some of the references: